twisted/constantly/README.rst

     $ tox

-This will run tests on Py26, Py27, PyPy, as well as doing coverage and pyflakes checks.
+This will run tests on Python 2.7, 3.3, 3.4, and PyPy, as well as doing coverage and pyflakes checks.